-It is a common knowledge that rice straws are being burned after harvest either because it is difficult to collect, it has been a common practice for a long time, or farmers just don't have enough information on the use and benefits of the said crop residues.
+It is a common knowledge that rice straws are being burned after harvest either because it is difficult to collect, it (TMR) was also demonstrated. has been a common practice for a long time, or farmers just don't have enough information on the use and benefits of the said crop residues.